 Space on the trolleys is limited, but in some cases, it may be acceptable to bring a small suitcase on board.
 Bear in mind that our trolleys are designed specifically for sightseeing and therefore contain limited storage space (as compared to motor coaches.)

 Can I bring my stroller on board the trolley?

-Yes, we can accommodate strollers but they must be collapsible and will be stored up front with the conductor.
+Yes, strollers are allowed, but they must be collapsible and will be stored upfront with the conductor.
 Strollers in the aisle ways would constitute a safety hazard.